CHIMU – Inti Raymi Fund Founder

 In his youth, Chimu was the Texas state weightlifting champion, multiple years and the Texas State Record Holder in Olympic Style Weightlifting.

 Chimu is active in the sport of High Altitude Mountaineering with roughly 20 high altitude mountains summited.
-Included in this list are four of the “Seven Highest Summits of the Continents” including:
+Included in this list are four of the “Seven Highest Summits of the World” including:

 - Vinson in the Antarctic @ 4,892m